SpartnerNL/laravel-excel-docs/csv/1.0/getting-started/installation.md

 ## Installation

-Require this package in the `composer.json` of your Laravel project.
-This will download the package and League/Csv.
+Require Laravel CSV in the `composer.json` of your Laravel project.
+This will download the package and _League/Csv_.

 ```
 composer require maatwebsite/laravel-csv
 ```

-The `Maatwebsite\LaravelCsv\LaravelCsvServiceProvider` is __auto-discovered__ and registered by default, but if you want to register it yourself:
+The `Maatwebsite\LaravelCsv\LaravelCsvServiceProvider` is __auto-discovered__ and registered by default.

-Add the ServiceProvider in `config/app.php`
+If you want to register it yourself, add the ServiceProvider in `config/app.php`:

 ```php
 'providers' => [